sudha-258/DSA-Queue-Simulator/README.md

 -Queue-Based & Efficient Traffic Management:<br>
  Vehicles are stored and processed using queue and circular buffer structures, enabling organized, efficient lane handling.<br>

-Automated Multi-Lane Signal Control:<br>
+-Automated Multi-Lane Signal Control:<br>
  Traffic lights switch automatically at fixed intervals, and vehicles move only when their respective road receives a green signal.<br>

-Real-Time Simulation with SDL2:<br>
+-Real-Time Simulation with SDL2:<br>
  Roads, lanes, vehicles, and signals are visually rendered with real-time movement and continuous vehicle generation.<br>

-Extendable & Multithreaded System<br>
+-Extendable & Multithreaded System<br>
  Supports future priority / emergency lanes and uses a separate thread for smooth, continuous vehicle generation and processing.

 📊Data Structure